Super Mario World 2: Yoshi's Island

 Sprite ID: E3

 There is a Boo Blah variation that spawns a Boo Blah holding a Piro Dangle in its hands (or on top of its head when moving).
-Other than the Piro Dangle being attached to the Boo Blah, they both have their usual behaviors and animations.
-These two enemies only appear together in one sprite set, 17, which is only ever used in the Baby Mario Star room of 2-5, which has no enemies.
+Other than the Piro Dangle being attached to the Boo Blah, they both have their usual behaviors and animations, and if you kill the Boo Blah, the Piro Dangle falls down and acts as normal.
+These two enemies appear together in just one sprite set, 17, only ever used in the Baby Mario Star room of World 2-5...which has no enemies.
+The ys_romX_0 prototype features this Boo Blah variation in one of its levels.

 Sprite ID: F1